El Cid (film): Plot

-King Ferdinand dies and his younger son, Prince Alfonso tells the elder son Prince Sancho that their father wanted his kingdom divided between his heirs: Castile to Sancho, Asturias and León to Alfonso, and Calahorra to their sister, Princess Urraca.
+King Ferdinand dies.
+His younger son, Prince Alfonso, tells the elder son, Prince Sancho, that their father wanted his kingdom divided among his heirs: Castile to Sancho, Asturias and León to Alfonso, and Calahorra to their sister, Princess Urraca.
 Sancho refuses to accept anything but an undivided kingdom as his birthright.
 After Alfonso instigates a knife fight, Sancho overpowers his brother and sends him to be imprisoned in Zamora.
-Rodrigo, who swore to protect all the king’s children, single-handedly defeats Alfonso's guards and brings the Prince to Calahorra.
+Rodrigo, who swore to protect all the king’s children, single-handedly defeats Alfonso's guards and brings the prince to Calahorra.
 Sancho arrives to demand Alfonso, but Urraca refuses to hand him over.
-Rodrigo cannot take a side in the conflict, because his oath was to serve them all equally.
+Rodrigo cannot take a side in the conflict because his oath was to serve them all equally.

 Ben Yusuf arrives at Valencia, the fortified city guarding the beach where he plans to land his armada.
 To weaken his Spanish opponents he hires Dolfos, a warrior formerly trusted by Ferdinand, to assassinate Sancho and throw suspicion for the crime on Alfonso, who becomes the sole king.
 At Alfonso's coronation, El Cid has him swear upon the Bible that he had no part in the death of his brother.
 Alfonso, genuinely innocent (although his ally Urraca was aware of the plot), is offended by the demand and banishes Rodrigo from Spain.
 Chimene discovers she still loves Rodrigo and voluntarily joins him in exile.
 Rodrigo makes his career as a soldier elsewhere in Spain, and he and Chimene have twin girls.

 Years later, Rodrigo, now known widely as "El Cid", is called back into the service of the king to protect Castile from Yusuf's North African army.
 However, Alfonso rejects an alliance with El Cid's Muslim friends, and rather than work directly with the king, El Cid allies himself with the emirs to besiege Valencia, where the cowardly al-Kadir has violated his oath of allegiance to Rodrigo and come out in support of Ben Yusuf.